 Translation: I like ya now.

-As stated earlier, it isn’t uncommon for Japanese people to show their affections rather than verbally expressing them.
+The chances are low to hear them say I love you.
+As stated earlier, it isn’t uncommon for Japanese people to show their affections rather than actually saying I love you out loud.
 This doesn’t make them uncaring or cold in any way.
 On the contrary, the Japanese have loving gestures like helping their lovers with domestic tasks like cooking and cleaning.

 These more tangible ways of expressing one’s love are more culturally accepted due to their strengthening qualities towards a couple’s bond or to reinforce how one feels towards someone they may care about but not necessarily feel romantic love for such as family or close friends.